 Add the powdered sugar, vanilla, and Pisco, and mix with your hands until the dough is homogeneous and smooth (add another tablespoon or two of Pisco if the dough is too crumbly to form a ball).
 Let the dough rest in the refrigerator for 30 minutes.

 Roll out dough to 3/8" thickness, and cut into 2-inch circles.

 Place cookies on baking sheet lined with parchment paper.

 Bake cookies for 10 to 15 minutes, until they are barely golden brown.
-Let cookies cook 5 minutes, then transfer to rack to cool completely.
+Let cookies cool 5 minutes, then transfer to rack to cool completely.